-- All members of the safeguarding team have received appropriate training; that all referrals made are quality assured and that regular safeguarding supervision is provided to the safeguarding team to monitor all decisions and action taken and the well-being of each team member.
+- All members of the safeguarding team have received appropriate training; that all referrals made are quality assured and that regular safeguarding supervision is provided to the safeguarding team to monitor all decisions and actions taken alongside the well-being of each team member.

-- All staff read and understand part 1 and annexe A of the DfE (2019) guidance Keeping Children Safe in Education and make available to them other key documents and guidance.
+- All staff read and understand part 1 and Annex B of the DfE (2021) guidance Keeping Children Safe in Education and make available to them other key documents and guidance.

 - School has an appropriately trained member of staff to in order to fulfil its obligations under Operation Encompass, and that the school’s commitment to Operation Encompass is known throughout the school community via the means of staff training, parental letters, posters and the school website.